New NFL policy will fine teams if players kneel during national anthem

 The NFL had previously suggested that players should stand, but stopped short of enforcing fines.

-Kaepernick, who has been free agent without a team since the 2016 season, filed a grievance against the NFL earlier this month claiming owners colluded to keep him out of the league.
+Kaepernick, who has been free agent without a team since the 2016 season, has filed a grievance against the NFL claiming owners colluded to keep him out of the league.

 The new league policy says that clubs can still develop their own work rules for players and personnel who don't stand for the flag and the anthem, but they must be "consistent with the above principles."